Urinary tract infection

 Aim

-This guideline provides an evidence-based framework for the investigation and follow up of children following a urinary tract infection (UTI), referred to the Department of General Paediatrics (DGP) at Perth Children's Hospital (PCH).
+This guideline provides an evidence-based framework for the investigation and follow up of children following the diagnosis of a Urinary Tract Infection (UTI).

 Background